 Initial therapy generally consists of two NRTIs combined with an INSTI, an NNRTI, or a pharmacologically boosted PI.
-All Recommended and Alternative regimens include the NRTI combination of TDF/FTC or ABC/3TC, each combination is available as fixed-dose combination tablets.
-The choice of NRTI combination is usually guided by differences between TDF and ABC because FTC and 3TC have few adverse events and have comparable efficacy.
-Considerations that are germane to deciding between TDF and ABC are summarized in Table 8 and in the section on Dual NRTI options (below).
+All Recommended and Alternative regimens include the NRTI combination of TDF/FTC or ABC/3TC.
+Both TDF/FTC and ABC/3TC are available as fixed-dose combination tablets.
+The choice of NRTI combination is usually guided by differences between TDF and ABC given that FTC and 3TC have comparable efficacy and limited potential for adverse events.
+Considerations when deciding between TDF and ABC are summarized in Table 8 and in the section on Dual NRTI options (below).

-Choosing Between an Integrase Strand Transfer Inhibitor-, A Non-Nucleoside Reverse Transcriptase Inhibitor-, or A Protease Inhibitor-Based Regimen
+Choosing Between an Integrase Strand Transfer Inhibitor-, a Non-Nucleoside Reverse Transcriptase Inhibitor-, or a Protease Inhibitor-Based Regimen

 The choice between an INSTI, NNRTI, or PI as the third drug in an initial ARV regimen should be guided by the regimen's efficacy, genetic barrier to resistance, adverse effects profile, and convenience; the patient's comorbidities; and concomitant medications and the potential for drug-drug interactions (See Tables 7 and 8 for guidance).
 The Panel's Recommended regimens as listed in Table 6 include an INSTI or DRV/r in combination with 2 NRTIs.
 For most patients, an INSTI-containing regimen will be highly effective, have few adverse effects, and (with RAL and DTG) have no significant CYP 3A4-associated drug interactions.
-In addition, in the two head-to-head comparisons between DRV/r- and INSTI-containing regimens, the INSTI was better tolerated, with fewer treatment discontinuations.
-For these reasons, all three currently available INSTIs are included among the Recommended regimens and, in general, should be selected for most patients.
+In addition, in the two head-to-head comparisons between DRV/r- and INSTI-containing regimens, the INSTI was better tolerated, with fewer treatment discontinuations. ^{4,6} For these reasons, all three currently available INSTIs are included among the Recommended regimens and, in general, should be selected for most patients.
 An exception is in those individuals with uncertain adherence or in whom treatment needs to begin before resistance testing results are available.
 In this context, DRV/r may have an important role given its high genetic barrier to resistance and low rate of treatment-emergent resistance during many years of clinical experience.